Tuesday, June 18, 2024

 Thus began my evenings several times a week—playing with the baby, getting him bedded down with a warmed bottle, and sleeping beside his crib into wee hours of the morning when his mother returned from work.

 Then there were other neighbors—two women in a union as one.
-I don’t know if Dad was aware what went on there, but—if he did—he never mentioned it.
+I don’t know if Dad was aware what went on there, but—if so—he never mentioned it.
 Instead, he paused along his walks to chat with the ladies—these considered “discards” by others whispering about them.

 Long after I’d left home for college, the mission field, marriage and family life of our own—the years after Mom died, Dad opted to stay in what had been our family home.
 My sister and I visited as often as we could.